brendon1357/PortfolioWebsite/README.md

 # Personal Portfolio Website

 Website hosting some of my coding projects.
 Built with React & Bootstrap.
+Website is hosted using Netlify and form submissions are handled through Netlify forms.

 ### Development Notes